Playwrights' Center sustains, develops, and advocates for playwrights and their work to realize their full artistic potential.

 The Core Writer Program gives 25-30 of the most exciting playwrights from across the country the time and tools to develop new work for the stage.
 All Core Writers receive play development workshops at the Center, in collaboration with prominent directors, actors, dramaturgs, and designers.
 Selected work by Core Writers makes up our formal season of public readings: the PlayLabs festival and the Ruth Easton New Play Series.
 Core Writers are also promoted by the Center and provided opportunities through an extensive network of colleges and universities, cultural institutions, and producing theaters.

-- Many Voices Mentorship recipients, two beginning Minnesota playwrights of color.
+- Many Voices Mentees, one Minnesota-based beginning playwrights of color

-- McKnight Theater Artist Fellows, three Minnesota-based professional theater artists recognized for their outstanding skill and talent.
+- McKnight Theater Artist Fellows, three exceptional Minnesota-based theater artists (other than playwrights)

-Membership is open to all and provides more than 1,500 playwrights worldwide with tools, resources, and support.
+Membership is open to all and provides over 2,300 playwrights worldwide with tools, resources, and support.
 Benefits include a database of playwriting opportunities, online and in-person seminars and classes, access to readings with professional actors, dramaturgical services, and more.
 In addition, the Playwrights’ Center’s New Plays on Campus program serves dozens of colleges and universities nationwide, providing script-matching services, arranging playwright residencies, and offering immersive apprenticeships to student playwrights.